-To complete your loan application, you will need the following information for all borrowers on the loan.
+To complete your loan application, you will need the following information for all parties on the loan.

 What is the estimated time it takes from date of online loan application to approval of the loan?

-The online application takes approximately 40 to 60 minutes to complete and approval is determined at that time for the Maine Loan and the Maine Medical Loan.
+The online application takes less than 30 minutes to complete and approval is determined at that time.

-Do I only apply for the Maine Loan or the Maine Medical Loan when I first begin college or medical school, or do I need to reapply every year?
+Do I only apply for the Maine Loan when I first begin college or medical school, or do I need to reapply every year?

 You must reapply every year to take into account new educational costs for the current academic year.

-How do I determine the loan amount for the Maine Loan or the Maine Medical Loan application?
+How do I determine the loan amount for the Maine Loan application?